It’s been an

 Perhaps

-establishes Batman’s moral codes.
+the most important thing with this take on the hero is Batman’s established moral codes.
 While he’s still dark and maybe a little

 dangerous, he still has his limits.
 He will never use a gun, and he will never